cartrleitch/NetflixAutoRatings/README.md

 Multi-season series cannot select rating by episode number, because it also needs the season number.
 Enable searching by title (where title and parentTconst are correct)
 Make it work for movies
 Handle user manually change the episode.
 Reset the stored episode number and rating if this happens.
+Series lookup issue: series can have same name like One Piece and One Piece